MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 > [!IMPORTANT]
 > This feature is in public preview.
 For more information, see [Public preview in Microsoft Intune](../fundamentals/public-preview.md).

 This option is the same as Setup Assistant with modern authentication, except that Company Portal isn't required for Azure AD registration or compliance.
-Instead, Azure AD registration and compliance checks are fully integrated in a designated app that's configured with the Apple single sign-on (SSO) app extension.
+Instead, Azure AD registration and compliance checks are fully integrated in any Microsoft app or other designated app that's configured with the Apple single sign-on (SSO) app extension.
 The extension reduces authentication prompts and establishes SSO across the whole device.

 * One authentication handles enrollment and user-device affinity, and happens when the device user turns on their device and signs into Setup Assistant.
 * Another authentication handles Azure AD registration and happens when the user signs into the designated app.
+We recommend that app be the Teams app for the most updated end user experience.
 Compliance checks are also done in this app.

-The user's first sign-in after they reach the home screen must happen in an app that's configured with the SSO extension so that Azure AD registration and compliance can be completed.
-After the user authenticates for the first time, SSO signs the user into any app that’s part of the SSO extension policy.
+The user's first sign-in after they reach the home screen must happen in a Microsoft app, or any other app that takes credentials and is configured with the SSO extension, so that Azure AD registration and compliance can be completed.
+We recommend guiding your users to use Teams as the app to authenticate in once they are on the home screen.
+This is because Teams has been interated with the latest identity libraries and will provide the most streamlined end user experience.
+After the user authenticates for the first time, SSO signs the user into any Microsoft app and any other apps that are part of the SSO extension policy.
 At that point, the user can also manually sign into any app that isn’t configured to use the SSO extension.

+Make sure to not add any Microsoft or Office apps to the SSO extension, as this may cause unwanted authentications for the user.
+All Microsoft and Office apps are applied to the SSO extension automatically and should not be manually added.

 To set up JIT Registration, create a device configuration policy and configure the settings under the **Single sign-on app extension** category.
 Do this before you create an enrollment profile.
 For steps, see [Set up Just in Time Registration](automated-device-enrollment-authentication.md#set-up-just-in-time-registration) (in this article).